 Prophet Eyes: Snicker-Snack, aka Vorpal Blade, has blank white eyes, which he claims are a side-effect of his cutie mark talent.

-The Rant: Both versions contain some pretty epic ones, with those on deviantART serving as something of a look back.
+The Rant: Both versions contain some pretty lengthy ones, with those on deviantART serving as something of a look back.

-Also to Cupcakes, in an Alternate Continuity sort of way; in RFE, Cupcakes is a book series which has recently been adapted to film, and ponies are starting to notice the similarities between the story's main character and Pinkie Pie.
+Recursive Fanfiction: To Snowdrop.
+Luna spends much of Part Two attempting to make a Bio Pic of Snowdrop's life.
+Also to Cupcakes, in an Alternate Continuity sort of way; in RFE, Cupcakes is a book series which has recently been adapted to film, and ponies are starting to notice the similarities between Pinkie Pie and the story's main character, here called Bonny Blu.

-Stalking Is Love: The actions of both of Twilight's love interests could be interpreted as stalking her, and both times she finds this revelation highly attractive.
+Stalking Is Love: The actions of both of Twilight's love interestscould be interpreted as stalking her, and yet she finds the revelations of such to be highly attractive.

 Averted with Sweetie Belle, who finds Spike's constant attention unsettling.